tremaynerod/instancify/README.md

 ## Guarantees
 - All data accessible from instancify is read only

-- No external references to the instancify internal data so must use instancify methods or custom methods on data
+- No external references to the instancify internal data so must use instancify methods to access data

 - Every write returns a brand new instance with brand new references

-- Can only set an instance once so instance always follow a linear progression with no diversions
+- Can only set an instance once so instance always follow a linear path

 ### Uses
 Basic use